tiny-dancer/notes/delivering-value.md

 -    **Portable Execution:** the deployment logic is not dependent on being executed within a specifc pipeline; this enables valuable, quick-iterating local development and future ci/cd system changes

--   **Smart endpoints and dumb pipelines**: pipelines are workflow orchestrators only executing source controlled deployment logic that is not depedent being in the pipeline (terraform, arm, bash, etc)
+-   **Smart endpoints and dumb pipelines**: pipelines are workflow orchestrators only executing source controlled, portably executable deployment logic that is not dependent being in the pipeline (terraform, arm, bash, etc)

 -   **Feature Management (Toggles)**: Any new changes are wrapped in a feature toggle allowing the codebase to be safely deployed to production at any given time.
 This also allows for releasing features safely to a subset of users.

 -    **Everything as Code:** Self explanatory, everything that can be configured as code eventually is.
-This greatly minimizes toil time and once implemented helps maximise developer day to day efficiency
+This greatly minimizes toil time and once implemented helps maximize developer day to day efficiency

 -   **Culture and Habits**

-    -   **Developers Shepherd Changes:** a developer owns the change they are working on and advocates for it's release to users.
-They incorporate others as part of the develoment cycle but it never "becomes someone elses problem" to ensure users experience the feature
+    -   **Developers Shepherd Changes:** a developer owns the change they are working on and advocates for its release to users.
+They incorporate others as part of the development cycle but it never "becomes someone else's problem" to ensure users experience the feature

     -   **Team Enablement (Organizational/Human):** a team is empowered to own their application and control their destiny.
 In cases where shared services and platforms exist, they must enable above paradigms such as everything as code